By Wade Ellett, QC Outdoors Adventure Blogger

 3. Young Pioneers in the QC

-If you’re looking for some more structured recreational activities for you kids this summer, one example is the Young Pioneers Day Camp at the Dan Nagle Walnut Grover Pioneer Village.
+If you’re looking for some more structured recreational activities for your kids this summer, examples abound at the Dan Nagle Walnut Grover Pioneer Village.

 This camp offers multiple one-week sessions, from June to August, Monday through Friday for children age 6-12.

-Each week, the camp features a different theme like Pioneer Adventures, the Wild West, or Young Explorers, so there are sure to be lots of new experiences.
+Each week, the camp features a different theme like Native American, Little House on the Prairie and Weird Science, so there are sure to be lots of new experiences.

 You’ll need to register for each week that you want your child to attend.
 Consider doing so soon; registration is first come, first serve, and I’m sure they’ll fill up fast!